 5. Children can get hungry during long days out and purchasing snack and drinks can be costly!
 So I found taking snack bags for the children really helped keep their tummies full during queue times and costs down.
 I used freezer sealable bags and packed each child a bag of snacks such as raisins, small bag of biscuits, fruit winders and cereal bars.
 There are also water fountains scattered around the parks so remember your water bottles!

 6. Take a pushchair and/or baby carrier.
 Even if you child no longer uses it at home!
 We found that having a pushchair for the two little ones was so helpful and allowed then to nap during the day ad gave my 3 and a half-year old a chance to rest her legs.
 We also took a baby carrier for our 8 month old baby which was amazing as he was able to come on a lot of rides with us and made it so much easier carrying him in the queues and around the park!
+Not sure on what baby carrier to choose?
+Hop on over to Travelling with our kids to check out their review of the Boba 4G baby carrier.

 7. Make use of Fast Pass!
 This was a godsend when the queues were long for the bigger thrill rides.
 Using your fast pass allows you to get access to a ride in a certain time frame so the queue will be quicker and shorter.
 We did this on several rides and allowed us to save loads of time, giving us more time to do other things.
 Big Thunder Mountain can have queues up to two hours long in peak season so this ride is a must for Fast Pass!